Welcome to Dr. Matt's Forum:

 We encourage our patients to keep in contact with us as frequently as possible during hospitalizations so that we can communicate with you and the hospitalist staff, ensuring some measure of continuity.

 Unfortunately, we have seen increasing conflicts between parents views on how a child is treated, or for example, when a child should be discharged.
 More frequently than not, the parent has a legitimate grievance by our way of interpreting things.
-As a result, I am frequently finding myself trying to defend the time tested standards of care I have practiced for over 26 years.
+As a result, I am frequently finding myself trying to defend the time tested standards of care I have practiced through four decades.

 The "new standards" of care are frequently driven by a hospital's administration to contain costs and make money for the hospital.
 In some cases they would rather discharge a child and have them re-admitted for the same problem thereby allowing the hospital to start a new billing cycle.
 Children have been discharged despite my protestations and re-admitted for the very reasons I argued for them not to be discharged in the first place!

 While I feel for the hospitals plight, I care for my patients and parents first and foremost.
-The hospitalists, unfortunately, in may cases are becoming the unwitittng facilitators of the administrators plan to evolve"patient care" into "patient processing."
+The hospitalists, unfortunately, in many cases are becoming the unwitittng facilitators of the administrators plan to evolve "patient care" into "patient processing."
 Physicians are the face of medicine, and when something goes wrong because of these new standards of processing, it's the physician and not the administrator who looks bad.

 A Note About Urgent Care Centers: